nerds-odd-e/doughnut/docs/vscode.md

 Now, each sub-project in your workspace should have its own isolated environment, and VSCode should use the correct `package.json` file for each sub-project.

-Remember to run `pnpm install` in the terminal at the root level of your project to ensure all dependencies are correctly installed.
+Remember to run `pnpm recursive install` in the terminal at the root level of your project to ensure all dependencies are correctly installed.